shalzz/shalzz.github.io/content/blog/bitcoin-buying-guide.md

 ## Know What You're Investing In

-As with anything you're investing in you should make an effort of understanding what your investing in and how it works.
-For bitcoin giving the original [whitepaper][1] a read should give you a brief understanding of the ideas behind it even if you don't understand the technical workings of it.
+As with anything you're investing in you should make an effort of understanding what is it you're investing in and how it works.
+For bitcoin, giving the original [whitepaper][1] a read should give you a brief understanding of the ideas behind it even if you don't understand the technical workings of it.